-thelynxiblog is my personal website, home to my thoughts around the edges of information and documentation, and the intersection between analogue and digital.
-I am currently Head of Library & Information Science at City University London, where I am well known for having established our forward-looking Library School, #citylis.
+thelynxiblog is my personal website, where I record my intellectual endeavors and sometimes write around the edges of information and documentation, the analogue and the digital.
+I describe myself as an academic and a Londoner; I am Reader in Library & Information Science, (LIS), and currently Head of Library & Information Science at City University London, which I joined in 2004.
+I am well known for establishing and directing our innovative Library School, #citylis.